MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/dev-itpro/analytics/cost-management-content-pack.md

 [!include[banner](../includes/banner.md)]

 Este tópico descreve o que está incluído no conteúdo do Power BI Gerenciamento de custo.
-Ele explica como acessar os relatórios do Power BI, além de fornecer informações sobre o modelo de dados e as entidades usados para criar o pacote de conteúdo.

 # <a name="overview"></a>Visão Geral